Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experimental Setup

 For the experiments on Cartesian coordinates with data augmentation, we evaluate the NLL on the augmented distribution $p_\text{aug}(x)$, as this is ultimately the one learned by the model (see Appendix~\ref{appendix:theory:com_augm} for details).

 \paragraph{ESS} The ESS can be calculated using the following equation \cite{martinoEffectiveSampleSize2017,midgleySE3EquivariantAugmented2023}:

-To calculate the ESS, the top \SI{0.01}{\percent} of importance weights were truncated to their minimum value within this subset, following previous work \cite{midgleyFlowAnnealedImportance2022a,schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025}.
+For the molecular experiments in internal coordinates, the top \SI{0.01}{\percent} of importance weights were truncated to their minimum value within this subset when calculating the ESS, following previous work \cite{midgleyFlowAnnealedImportance2022a,schopmansTemperatureAnnealedBoltzmannGenerators2025,klitzingLearningBoltzmannGenerators2025a}.
 This clipping is performed to remove outliers due to model instabilities from the importance weights.
 The effective sample size was computed using the regularized energy function (Equation~\ref{eq:energy_reg}).
+For the GMM experiments, we applied the same \SI{0.01}{\percent} clipping strategy.
+For the Cartesian-coordinate experiments, following \citet{tanScalableEquilibriumSampling2025a}, we instead discarded the samples corresponding to the top \SI{0.2}{\percent} of importance weights entirely before calculating the reverse ESS.

 \paragraph{Ramachandran metrics} Ramachandran plots visualize the two-dimensional log-density of the joint distribution of backbone dihedral angle pairs $(\phi,\psi)$ in a peptide.
 They capture the dominant conformational degrees of freedom of molecular systems and are particularly sensitive to mode collapse and missing high-energy regions.